xiaohan2012/daily-reading/august/random-spanning-tree-on-directed-graph.md

 - section 6, 7: cycle popping-based algorithm for CFTP
   - another class of algorithm with running time bounded by *hitting time*

+# notations

+refer to: Table 2 (page 10)

+- `\mu`: stationary distribution

+- `\tau`: mean hitting time of markov chain, expected number of steps to travel from one state to another

+- `h`: maximum hitting time

+# rooted random spanning tree via coupling from the past

+in short, given some rooted tree, perform multiple random walks until the root restored to the original one (coupled).
+  - the resulting spanning tree (of the same root) is the next state of the markov chain `M_r`.

+one random walk step:

+1. given some tree `T` and root `r`
+2. randomly pick the successor of `r`, say `s`, make it the new root
+3. add edge `(r, s)`
+4. delete outgoing edges `(s, *)`

+questions:

+- prove that `M_r` is ergodic
+- prove that `M_r` preserves the desired distribution
+- how is it related to coupling from the past

+related to our problem:

+- how to avoid constraint violation

+# cycle popping

 # coupling from the past

 what is it?